Ring-Tailed Lemur

 Ethel was born in 2001 and joined The Zoo in 2004.
 She gave birth to her daughter, Kiko, in 2015.
 They love sunbathing and hopping around their enclosure to find treats that keepers hide for them.
 Their favorite food is grapes.

-Phoebe, Chandler and Monica joined The Zoo from another facility.
+Phoebe, Chandler and Monica joined The Zoo from another facility in February of 2024.

 Lemur catta